On0n0k1/Tutorial_NEAR_Rust/EN/README.md

 But Moore's Law doesn't apply anymore.
 So, developers are needing better and more efficient algorithms.
 This need makes them take a closer look at the code and ask
 "What is this instruction doing, exactly?".

-When we write `"a = 3"` in Python, a virtual machine is creating a "number" object, which entails creating a pointer to that number and then associating variable "a" to that pointer.
+When we write ```"a = 3"``` in Python, a virtual machine is creating a "number" object, which entails creating a pointer to that number and then associating variable ```a``` to that pointer.
 That's why Python is generally limited to one processor core.
 When we want to take advantage of larger processing power on our machine, the code complexity increases exponentially in both JavaScript and Python.

 Rust's focus isn't about the final result of that execution.
 It is about the path the processor and memory take to reach that result.
 An experienced Rust developer can take a look at a block of code and say:
- - "That memory is going to be freed it this point in code";
+ - "That memory is going to be freed at this point in code";
  - "The processor is going to request freeing memory here and create a shallow copy of that variable here.";
  - "This function is going to borrow this address, use the value in this part of the code, and then give back that address to the owner.";